svlandeg/lexikon/README.md

 You can upload any custom list of word pairs, or use a pre-defined one from https://github.com/svlandeg/lexivok.

-🚧 Note that this repo is under active development and not yet fit for external usage, as there will be backwards incompatibilities in the serialization format in the near future.
+🚧 Note that this repo is under active development and not yet fit for external usage.
+There will be backwards incompatibilities in the serialization format in the near future, and the code will still undergo refactors as functionality and unit tests are added.

 ## ✨ Features